-He said there was a “toxic cocktail of causes of loss of independence in older people”, including back pain and falls reducing mobility, confusion brought on by dementia and problems such as deafness and blindness that left people isolated and less able to look after themselves.
+He said there was a “toxic cocktail of causes of loss of independence in older people”, including back pain and falls reducing mobility, confusion brought on by dementia.
+Whilst problems such as deafness and blindness can be mitigated with hearing aids or corrective surgery (more info) these would eventually grow worse over time until they left people isolated and less able to look after themselves.

 The Health Profile for England, released yesterday, contains data on every aspect of population health.
 It found lower back and neck pain was the largest cause of disability and ill health in both sexes across almost all age groups.
 Other common symptoms included depression related mental illnesses, potentially related to decades of unhappy working conditions and Monday blues.

 Natalie Carter, of Arthritis Research UK, said: “Too often it’s dismissed by society as ‘aches and pains’, but neck and back pain can have a devastating impact on everyday life.”

 The report also showed that in the richest areas, people enjoy nearly 20 more years in good health than people in the poorest areas.

 Duncan Selbie, chief executive of PHE, said: “Our health profiles show a high-quality education, a well-designed and warm home, a good job and a community to belong to are just as important.
 The more we consider the impact of all policies on population health, the sooner we can focus on preventing poor health instead of only dealing with its consequences.”

 The report also revealed for the first time that diabetes was one of the top ten causes of ill health and disability, and that the two biggest risk factors behind levels of ill health are excess weight and high blood sugar.